Language Reference

 - A literal number, string, or

 nilevaluates to itself. - A symbol evaluates to its current binding.
+A never-bound symbol evaluates

 - Function and C primitive arguments are evaluated left to right before the call.